<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <title>Bapchild Cricket Club &#187; Senior Match Reports</title>

-<atom:link href="http://www.bapchildcc.co.uk/category/senior-match-reports/feed/" rel="self" type="application/rss+xml" />
+<atom:link href="https://www.bapchildcc.co.uk/category/senior-match-reports/feed/" rel="self" type="application/rss+xml" />

 <description>Cricket Clubs in Sittingbourne Kent</description>